census-instrumentation/opencensus-website/content/articles/iot.md

 }
 ```

-In the message, except for the measurement name and measurement value, slaves could also upload tags for the measurement.
+In the message, except for the measurement name and measurement value, followers could also upload tags for the measurement.
 Tags allow us to associate contextual key-value pairs with collected data.

 After collection, tags can later be used as dimensions to break down the data and analyze it from various different perspectives to target specific cases in isolation even in highly complex systems.
 More details would be discussed in the demo part.

-Moreover,  the protocol defines the message exchange pattern between master and slave nodes: Every time after a slave node sends a data request to the master node, it must wait for the positive response from master node to send another data request.
+Moreover,  the protocol defines the message exchange pattern between leader and follower nodes: Every time after a follower node sends a data request to the leader node, it must wait for the positive response from leader node to send another data request.
 With exponential backoff mechanism, the flow condition in the system could be controlled to some extends.
 There's also a predefined timeout after certain times of retries.

 ###### System Configuration